zio/zio/docs/howto/migrate/migration-guide.md

 In this guide we want to introduce the migration process to ZIO 2.x.
 So if you have a project written in ZIO 1.x and want to migrate that to ZIO 2.x, this article is for you.

+Before you migrate your own codebase, confirm that all of your ZIO-related dependencies have been migrated to ZIO 2.x with our [ZIO Ecosystem Tool](https://zio-ecosystem.herokuapp.com/).

 ZIO uses the [Scalafix](https://scalacenter.github.io/scalafix/) for automatic migration.
 Scalafix is a code migration tool that takes a rewrite rule and reads the source code, converting deprecated features to newer ones, and then writing the result back to the source code.

 ZIO has a migration rule named `Zio2Upgrade` which migrates a ZIO 1.x code base to the ZIO 2.x.
 This migration rule covers most of the changes.
 Therefore, to migrate a ZIO project to 2.x, we prefer to apply the `Zio2Upgrade` rule to the existing code.
 After that, we can go to the source code and fix the remaining compilation issues: